Investing

 How it works in practice

-Let’s see how it might look if Alan were to invest in the Octopus Inheritance Tax Service, a service that invests in the shares of one or more unquoted companies expected to qualify for Business Relief.
+Let’s see how it might look if Alan were to invest in the Octopus Inheritance Tax Service, a service that invests in the shares of one or more unquoted companies expected to qualify for Business Relief (previously called Business Property Relief or BPR).

 Please note